pmichaillat/job-rationing/README.md

 # Do Matching Frictions Explain Unemployment?
 Not in Bad Times: Code and Data

-This repository contains the code and data accompanying the article ["Do Matching Frictions Explain Unemployment?
-Not in Bad Times"](https://pascalmichaillat.org/1/), written by [Pascal Michaillat](https://pascalmichaillat.org), and published in the [American Economic Review](https://doi.org/10.1257/aer.102.4.1721) in June 2012.
+This repository contains the code and data accompanying the paper "Do Matching Frictions Explain Unemployment?
+Not in Bad Times", written by [Pascal Michaillat](https://pascalmichaillat.org), and published in the [American Economic Review](https://doi.org/10.1257/aer.102.4.1721) in June 2012.

+## Paper webpage

+The paper and its online appendix are available at https://pascalmichaillat.org/1/.

 ## Data